southerngs/ppopp-site/sponsors.md

 ---

-Organizing PPoPP 2015 would not be possible without the support of academic, federal and corporate sponsors, they are gratefully acknowledged for their contributions.
+Organizing PPoPP 2015 would not be possible without the support of academic, federal and corporate sponsors, which are gratefully acknowledged for their contributions.

 ### Academic and Government Sponsors